Half-integer vs. integer effects in quantum synchronization of spin systems: Gain-loss-symmetric limit-cycle stabilization

 \subsection{Synchronization measure for arbitrary spin number $S$}

 To understand the connection between the coherences and the measure of quantum synchronization, we express the marginal phase distribution $S(\phi)$ for arbitrary spin $S$ as follows

-The coefficients $d^{S}_{m,m'}$ can be expressed in terms of elements of the Wigner D-matrix, with the amplitude degree of freedom $\theta$ integrated out (see Appendix \ref{sec:app:SyncMeasure} for details and explicit expressions).
+The coefficients $d^{S}_{m,m'}$ can be expressed in terms of elements of the Wigner D-matrix, with the amplitude degree of freedom $\theta$ integrated out (see App.~\ref{app:A} for details and explicit expressions).
 There are $2S$ oscillatory terms in Eq.~\eqref{eq:SphiGeneral}, each corresponding to a particular wavenumber $k = m - m'$.
-The amplitude of each of these terms depends on the prefactors $d^{S}_{m,m'}$ and the coherences $\rho_{m',m} = \bra{S,m'} \hat{\rho} \ket{S,m}$ between all spin eigenstates $\ket{S,m'}$ and $\ket{S,m}$ separated by the corresponding wavenumber $k = m - m'$.
-In addition, the prefactors fulfil the relation $d^{S}_{m,m'} = d^{S}_{-m',-m}$, implying that the coherences $\rho_{m',m}$ and $\rho_{-m,-m'}$ contribute equally to $S(\phi)$.
-In the special case when all those pairs of coherences interfere destructively, $\rho_{m',m}= -\rho_{-m,-m'}$, the amplitude of the term with wavenumber $k$ vanishes and the synchronization measure is suppressed even though each individual coherence is nonzero.
+The amplitude of each of these terms depends on the prefactors $d^{S}_{m,m'}$ and the coherences $\rho_{m',m} = \bra{S,m'} \hat{\rho} \ket{S,m}$ between all spin eigenstates $\ket{S,m'}$ and $\ket{S,m}$ with $k = m - m'$.
+In addition, the prefactors fulfill the relation $d^{S}_{m,m'} = d^{S}_{-m',-m}$, implying that the coherences $\rho_{m',m}$ and $\rho_{-m,-m'}$ contribute equally to $S(\phi)$.
+In the special case when all those pairs of coherences interfere destructively, $\rho_{m',m}= -\rho_{-m,-m'}$, the amplitude of the term $e^{-i k \phi}$ vanishes and the synchronization measure is suppressed even though each individual coherence is nonzero.
 We show next that the points where the synchronization measure is suppressed in Fig.~\ref{fig:ELC_epsilon1} are precisely caused by such an interference-based quantum synchronization blockade.